- Health services provided

 Queensland’s Patients’ Travel Subsidy Scheme gives financial help to patients who need specialist medical and dental services not offered within their local area.
 The scheme can provide a subsidy for eligible patients towards the cost of travel and accommodation for patients, and in some cases, their escorts.

 If you require assistance to organise training and/or accommodation please talk to our staff.

-Aboriginal and Torres Strait Islander Liaison Officers
+Aboriginal and Torres Strait Islander liaison officers

 An Aboriginal and Torres Strait Islander Liaison Officer is available, upon request, for any patient who wishes to utilise this service.
 The Aboriginal and Torres Strait Islander Liaison Officer is a support person specifically for people who identify themselves as from Aboriginal, Torres Strait or Australian South Sea Islander origin.
 If you would like access to this service, please ask the nurse in charge of your ward.
 Find out more about the Aboriginal and Torres Strait Islander health services offered.

-The hospital is non-denominational.
+Our hospitals are non-denominational.
 Ministers of any denomination are at liberty to visit to provide spiritual support, help or guidance during your stay.
 Authorised pastoral care associates and church volunteers visit regularly.
 A minister of your church will be asked to visit you only if you so request.